-Debt securities must be rated investment grade by either Standard & Poor's or Moody's (if more ratings are used, we calculate an average).
+Debt securities must be rated investment grade.
+If different ratings are available, we calculate an average between them.
 If no rating is available at the security level, we use the rating of the issuer.
 For regional government bonds, we use an average (including unsolicited) long-term local currency sovereign debt rating.